census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 import sys
 import time

-from opencensus.stats import stats from opencensus.stats.exporters import prometheus_exporter as prometheus
+from opencensus.stats.exporters import prometheus_exporter as prometheus

 from opencensus.stats import aggregation as aggregation_module
 from opencensus.stats import measure as measure_module
+from opencensus.stats import stats as stats_module
 from opencensus.stats import view as view_module
-from opencensus.stats import stats as stats_module
 from opencensus.tags import tag_key as tag_key_module
 from opencensus.tags import tag_map as tag_map_module
 from opencensus.tags import tag_value as tag_value_module